roc-lang/roc/FAQ.md

 situations where the editor would not be able to reliably tell you the type of part of your program, unlike today where it can accurately tell you the type of anything, even if you have no type annotations in your entire code base.

-assuming that's right, here is a proposed new FAQ entry:
+This is one factor that higher-rank and higher-kinded types have in common.
+There are other factors which are specific to each.

 ### Higher-rank types

-Roc uses a Rank-1 type system.
-Other languages, like Haskell, support Rank-2 or even arbitrary-rank (aka "Rank-N") types.
 Supporting higher-rank types in Roc has been discussed before, but it has several important downsides:

-- It would remove principal decidable type inference.
-(Only Rank-1 types are compatible with principal decidable type inference; Rank-2 types are decidable but the inferred types are not principal, and Rank 3+ types are not even fully decidable.)
 - It would increase the complexity of the language.
 - It would make some compiler error messages more confusing (e.g. they might mention `forall` because that was the most general type that could be inferred, even if that wasn't helpful or related to the actual problem).
 - It would substantially increase the complexity of the type checker, which would necessarily slow it down.
-- Most significantly, it would make the runtime slower, because Roc compiles programs by fully specializing all function calls to their type instances (this is sometimes called monomorphization).
-It's unclear how we could fully specialize programs containing Rank-2 types, which means compiling programs that included Rank-2 types (or higher) would require losing specialization in general—which would substantially degrade runtime performance.
+- It would make some Roc programs run significantly more slowly.
+Roc compiles programs by [monomorphizing](https://en.wikipedia.org/wiki/Monomorphization), and it's unclear how we could fully monomorphize programs containing Rank-2 types.
+This means compiling programs which include Rank-2 types (or higher) would require sacrificing monomorphization, which would substantially degrade runtime performance.

 As such, the plan is for Roc to stick with Rank-1 types indefinitely.

 ### Higher-kinded polymorphism

-I want to be really clear about this one: the explicit plan is that Roc will never support higher-kinded polymorphism.
+The explicit plan is that Roc will never support higher-kinded polymorphism.

-On the technical side, the reasons for this are ordinary: I understand the practical benefits and drawbacks of HKP, and I think the drawbacks outweigh the benefits when it comes to Roc.
-(Those who come to a different conclusion may think HKP's drawbacks would be less of a big a deal in Roc than I do.
-That's reasonable;
-we programmers often weigh the same trade-offs differently.)
-To be clear, I think this in the specific context of Roc; there are plenty of other languages where HKP seems like a great fit.
+On the technical side, the reasons for this are ordinary: like any language feature, HKP has both benefits and drawbacks, and in the context of Roc, the drawbacks seem to outweigh the benefits.
+(Those who come to a different conclusion may think HKP's drawbacks would be less of a big a deal in Roc.
+That's reasonable; we programmers often weigh the same trade-offs differently.)
+To be clear, this analysis of HKP is in the specific context of Roc; there are plenty of other languages where HKP seems like a great fit.
 For example, it's hard to imagine Haskell without it.
-Similarly, I think lifetime annotations are a great fit for Rust, but don't think they'd be right for Roc either.
+Similarly, lifetime annotations might be a natural fit for Rust, but they wouldn't be a good fit for Roc either.

-I also think it's important to consider the cultural implications of deciding whether or not to support HKP.
+It's also important to consider the cultural implications of deciding whether or not to support HKP.
-To illustrate what I mean, imagine this conversation:
+To illustrate these implications, imagine this conversation:

 **Programmer 1:** "How do you feel about higher-kinded polymorphism?"